oklahomer/go-sarah/README.md

 Bot/Adapter may send ```BotNonContinurableError``` via error channel to notify critical state to ```Runner```. e.g. ```Adapter``` can not connect to chat service provider after reasonable number of retrials.

-# Features

-## User context
-In this project, user's conversational context is referred to as "**user context**," which states what function should be executed on next user input.
-While typical bot implementation is somewhat "stateless" and hence user-bot interaction does not consider previous state, Sarah natively supports this conversational context.
-Its aim is to let user provide information as they send messages, and finally build up complex command arguments.

-For example, instead of obligating user to input ".todo Fix Sarah's issue #123 by 2017-04-15 12:00:00" at once, let user build up arguments in a conversational manner as below:
-- User: .todo Fix Sarah's issue #123
-- Bot: Is there any due date?
-YYYY-MM-DD
-- User: 2017-04-15
-- Bot: Time?
-HH:MM
-- User: 12:00
-- Bot: Adding todo task "Fix Sarah's issue #123."
-Deadline is 2017-04-15.
-Is this O.K.? y/n
-- User: y
-- Bot: Saved.

-A common interface, ```UserContextStorage```, and two implementations are currently provided.

-### Store in process memory space
-defaultUserContextStorage is a ```UserContextStorage``` implementation that stores ```ContextualFunc```, a function to be executed on next user input, in the exact same memory space that process is currently running.
-Under the hood this storage is simply a map where key is user identifier and value is ```ContextualFunc```.
-This ```ContextFunc``` can be any function including instance method and anonymous function that satisfies ```ContextFunc``` type.
-However it is recommended to use anonymous function since some variable declared on last method call can be casually referenced in this scope.

-### Store in external KVS
-[go-sarah-rediscontext](https://github.com/oklahomer/go-sarah-rediscontext) stores combination of function identifier and serializable arguments in Redis.
-This is extremely effective when multiple Bot processes run and user context must be shared among them.

-e.g. Chat platform such as LINE sends HTTP requests to Bot on every user input, where Bot may consist of multiple servers/processes to balance those requests.

-## Live Configuration Update
-Every once in a while administrators desire to change configuration for registered command.
-As already introduced, with ```dirWatcher```'s supervision, Sarah supports live configuration updates.
-To enable this, use ```CommandPropsBuilder``` and ```ScheduledTaskPropsBuilder``` to register ```Command``` and ```ScheduledTask``` so that ```Runner``` can rebuild corresponding ```Command``` and ```ScheduledTask```.

 # Getting Started